samuelbelko/blog/posts/SomeReasonsForStudyingMath.md

 In my opinion, studying math should ideally make you a person that is able to *increase clarity & understanding*.[^1]

 Some other reasons include:
-- **_usefulness_**
-  - source of applicable methods
-  - foundation for science & technological innovation
-  - improvement of general problem solving & communication skills
-  - becoming a person with a high standard for conceptual clarity
 - **_aesthetic appeal_**
   - reduction to the essence
   - attention to detail